aoloe/scribus-project/indexing/indexing.md

 Reading the formatted index shouldn't be more difficult than importing text.

+### ale again

+on debian i don't think i can install makeindex without installing the full latex. i don't think that you can download it for windows or os x, either

+but having had a look at the makeindex project page, it seems indeed possible to use it as a standalone software... i guess that we would have to add it to the scribus sources, then...

+or expect the user to install the full latex package...

+### craig

+I'm sure we can write our own indexing code, but using the idea from latex.

 ## lászló, 30.7.2014 on the scribus mailing list

 1. So please if anyone works on this project, use xindy for the external